Dan1116/TIL/Python/Python.md

 * no order is guaranteed
 * key can be any immutable type

-# what is recursion
+# what is recursion (재귀)
-* Algoritmically: a way to design solutions to problems by divide and conquer or decrease and conquer
+* Algorithmically : a way to design solutions to problems by divide and conquer or decrease and conquer
 * reduce a problem to simpler versions of the same problem
-* semantically: a programming technique where a function calls itself
+* semantically : a programming technique where a function calls itself
 * in programming, goal is not have infinite recursion
 * must have 1 or more base cases that are easy to solve
 * must solve the same problem on some other input with the goal of simplifying the larger problem input